UW-AppliedPopulationLab/AmericanFactFinder2PostgreSQL/readme.md

 **src**
 Where all the files from American FactFinder are saved.
 The python scrips look here to run.

-**old**
-Files that were used to test code or were used at one point and could be deleted.
-Maybe useful for some references at some point.

 ###Todo:
 - [ ] create a python script that runs all the python scripts in the correct order and runs through all the src folders not just one geography at a time.
-- [ ] create a script to make a csvt file with out having to write out each type.
-This way the columns can be loaded as their correct types and not the defult sting.